 I came across an old photo the other day which reminded me of Auntie Matilda.

-There I was a young boy wearing a multi-coloured pullover.
+There I was a young boy wearing a multi-colored pullover.
 You know the type?
-Several horizontal lines each a different colour – red, orange, yellow, green, blue, indigo, violet and then red again and so on.
+Several horizontal lines each a different color – red, orange, yellow, green, blue, indigo, violet and then red again and so on.
 I looked like a proper walking rainbow.

 It was a jersey which Auntie Matilda had knitted for my birthday and hideous as it was I had to wear it all day because she was visiting us for the day.

 Thinking back, the main thing I remember about Auntie Matilda was her constant knitting.
 She always had a pair of knitting needles in hand and a bag full of different colored balls of wool as she talked and knitted, and ate and knitted, and drank tea and knitted and did everything else imaginable as she knitted.
 If knitting was an Olympic Sport she’d win medals for England for her knitting.

 Every birthday, Christmas, Easter, Baptism, First Communion, Confirmation or other family event was rewarded by Auntie Matilda knitting us something or other.
 Pullovers, scarves, hats, caps, gloves, mittens, socks, she’d knitted them all in every color imaginable and in every kind of stitch that it is possible to knit in.
 She’d even knitted little cozies to keep the teapot warm, and to keep the soft-boiled eggs warm before serving them, and to keep the plates warm before serving a meal and also, would you believe, to keep the thermos flask warm when you’re out on a picnic.